RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 5: Minimum Spanning Tree

 Based on the allelic profiles obtained by the cgMLST scheme for each of the 2309 genomes minimum spanning trees were constructed using the software GrapeTree (version 1.5.0) (https://github.com/achtman-lab/GrapeTree/releases) with parameters implemented in MSTree v2 ignoring missing values for the entire strain collection.
-The ```bash cgMLST_200/cgMLST.tsv ``` file contains the allelic profile of the 2309 genomes typed by cgMLST.
+The ```cgMLST_200/cgMLST.tsv ``` file contains the allelic profile of the 2309 genomes typed by cgMLST.

 ## Step 6: Evaluation of the schema cgMLST